sayanmanik/DesignpatternDemo/README.md

 Duck class has two methods named **display()** and **swim()** which are fixed for all ducks.
 To get the fly functions and quack functions, we have **performFly()** and **performQuack()** respectively.
 **FlyBehaviour** and **QuackBehaviour** are in HAS-A relation in Duck.
 Duck has multiple variations.

+### OO Principles
+- Encapsulate what varies
+- Favor composition over inhritance
+- Program to interfaces, not implementations